Robert Rubin, M.D., Ph.D.

 A Short Biography:

 Robert T. Rubin, M.D., Ph.D., is Distinguished Professor of Psychiatry and Biobehavioral Sciences at the David Geffen School of Medicine at UCLA.
-He also is Chief of the Department of Psychiatry at the VA Greater Los Angeles Healthcare System.
 As a clinician, Dr. Rubin was board-certified in Psychiatry in 1968.
 As a neuroscientist, Dr. Rubin received a Ph.D. in Physiology from the University of Southern California in 1977, with an emphasis on neuroendocrinology.
 He has been an active researcher for 45 years.

 Robert T. Rubin, M.D., Ph.D., is Distinguished Professor of Psychiatry and Biobehavioral Sciences at the David Geffen School of Medicine at UCLA.
-He also is Chief of the Department of Psychiatry at the VA Greater Los Angeles Healthcare System.
 Prior to these appointments, from 1992 to 2005, he was Highmark Blue Cross Blue Shield Professor of Neurosciences and Professor of Psychiatry at the Drexel University College of Medicine, Allegheny General Hospital Campus, Pittsburgh, Pennsylvania.
 Prior to joining the Allegheny system in 1992, he was Professor of Psychiatry and Biobehavioral Sciences in the UCLA School of Medicine.